ac2020q/rebuttals/README.md

 2. Replace Grover search with certainty in Algorithm 4 by Grover search without certainty:

-> Quantum search is used as if it transforms an exact exhaustive search cost of 2^n to pi/4*2^{n/2}.
-For example, in Algorithm 4, step 4 "Run Grover search with certainty...", and the complexity analysis claims a cost of pi/4*2^{11/2}.
+> Quantum search is used as if it transforms an exact exhaustive search cost of 2^n to pi/4 x 2^{n/2}.
+For example, in Algorithm 4, step 4 "Run Grover search with certainty...", and the complexity analysis claims a cost of pi/4 x 2^{11/2}.
 This completely neglects the fact that, if you use [BHMT02] and if the number of solutions is unknown, we can be arbitrarily precise with a polynomial overhead.
 In these attacks, there is some variance in the number of solutions, as for example the number of solutions for the differential equation of the Sbox is either 2 or 4.
 Also, if you really want to do costs estimates with high precision, the probability that the equation has a solution is not exactly 1/2.

 We will fix this issue by replacing it by Grover search without certainty.
 We compute the success probability of U_F as follows.